-The Gaia satellite is revolutionising our understanding of the Milky Way, with around 1 billion reliable sources in the latest release (EDR3).
-Thousands of star clusters can be found within this data, but doing so requires developing efficient ways to autonomously and reliably search through it.
-I'm using clustering algorithms to work towards creating the largest ever catalogue of star clusters within our own galaxy.
+The Gaia satellite is revolutionising our understanding of the Milky Way, with around 1 billion reliable sources in the latest release (DR3).
+Thousands of star clusters can be found within this data, but doing so requires efficient ways to autonomously and reliably search through it.
+I used clustering algorithms to create the largest ever catalogue of star clusters within our own galaxy.

 Here's some other stuff I did before my PhD.

 For a summer internship, I wrote a Bayesian inference pipeline to determine extinctions and a PL relation for Milky Way Cepheids.